machnik/CppQtQuickWebsite/README.md

 ## ➕ Planned features

-- Mobile UI version for smartphones.
+- Mobile UI version for smartphones (horizontal layout?).
-- Video playback.
+- Video playback using the browser's JavaScript engine.
-- Text to speech.
+- Text to speech (Qt Speech and/or Web Speech API).
-- Displaying PDF documents.
-- Accessibility.
+- Accessibility (support for screenreaders).

 ## ❗ Known issues

 - WebSocket server is currently not functional in the WASM build.
-- Sound does not play in all browsers.
+- Qt Multimedia doesn't seem to work with WASM, even though it did in earlier Qt 6 versions.
-- 3D views do not automatically get keyboard focus.
+- 3D views do not always automatically get keyboard focus.

 # 📜 Documentation